 We believe the best place where to stay in Bohol is definitively Loboc Town.
 Loboc River and dense forests surround small Loboc Town.
 On the outskirts of Loboc, you’ll find two great places to stay: the Loboc River Resort and the Fox & The Firefly Cottages.
 If you prefer to stay in the middle of nature and soak up the best views, then Marqis Sunrise Sunset Resort and Spa is for you.
 If you are looking for a place under the sun but don’t have time to make it to Balicasag, go to Anda’s White Beach.
 The Anda White Beach Resort and the Anda Cove Beach Resort are two fantastic options.
 In Panglao, the Bohol Beach Club has all the amenities of a great resort.

-Balicasag Island is a tiny island across Panglao with fantastic snorkeling.
+Balicasag Island, a tiny island across Panglao, is one of the best snorkeling spots in Southeast Asia.
 In fact, the beauty of the Balicasag Marine Sanctuary will soothe you.
 Actually, most diving and snorkeling excursions from Panglao are to the Sanctuary.
 During the day, we could see the boats bringing people to snorkel in front of us.
 Fortunately, they leave in the afternoon!
 It was us and the lovely turtles!
 We tried to search for the turtles, but the currents were too strong to handle or maybe we are too weak to deal with currents?
 In any case, you can see turtles safely from the shore, with a life vest on.
 One day we hired a boat with a driver to take us a bit further from the shore.
 The snorkeling was superb and we felt safe, taken care of by our driver.